Our caring and compassionate veterinary care team!

 Dr. Sánchez enjoys hiking, backpacking, reading, fencing, swimming, and rowing.
 She has hiked on all the major mountains along the Cascade Range.

-As she was growing up, taking care of companion and farm animals has given Misty the passion for animals and their welfare.
-She rescued her dog named Comet through MAH and also has a cat named Ember Moon at home.
-She has been an employee of MAH for 7 years as of 2020 and is working towards becoming a Certified Veterinary Practice Manager, currently earning her degree at Florida Gateway College majoring in Business Management.
+Taking care of farm animals in her childhood and having companion animals throughout her life has given Misty the passion for animal welfare.
+She currently has a cat named Ember Moon that she rescued at home.
+She has been an employee of MAH for 8 years as of 2021 and is working towards becoming a Certified Veterinary Practice Manager.
 When Misty isn’t taking care of the needs of clients, their pets, and the staff at MAH, she is busy at home as a mother of one toddler.
-She is a licensed Full Specialist and enjoys doing nails as a creative outlet in her spare time.
+She was a licensed Full Specialist and enjoys doing nails as a creative outlet in her spare time.

 Lead Client Care Representative